UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 This uses the preferred type ID for researchers, an ORCID, to unambiguously identify an author.
-However, it does not provide very much information about the author in the DataCrate so CATALOG.HTML SHOULD have an entry for each person who contributed to the data or publications mentioned in the crate, and for the the organizations concerned.
+However, it does not provide very much information about the author in the DataCrate so CATALOG.html SHOULD have a DataCrate Microdocument for each person who contributed to the data or publications mentioned in the crate, and for the the organizations concerned.
 Creators SHOULD be represented by DataCrate Microdocuments with two types: [schema:CreativeWork] and schema:Person.

 ### Organizations

-Organisations SHOULD be represented by DataCrate Microdocuments with two types:
+An Organisation SHOULD be represented by a DataCrate microdocument with two types:
-[schema:CreativeWork] and schema:Organization.
+[schema:CreativeWork] and [schema:Organization].
 For example:

 ```
 <div typeof='http://schema.org/Dataset' about='./data'>